 Materials and Technology

 Text and reading books are reviewed and selected based on a thorough analysis of what other high-performing schools in the area utilize.
-Technology and computer use is a key component of the MWA curriculum.
+Technology and computer use are key components of the MWA curriculum.
 Many of our students come from families that do not have adequate computers at home, denying them access to programs that schools are now utilizing.
 Each classroom has access to laptops and a printer.
 Since performance and self-expression are encouraged, students also have access to multi-media equipment.
 Access to technology gives our students an advantage as they focus their attention on gaining admission to and completing a college degree.
-For example, in 6th grade, students are taught typing and word processing skills.
+For example, in 4th grade, students are taught typing and word processing skills, as well as an introduction to coding.
 Units are created that tie into the core curriculum as they increase their skills in this area.
 Students will also have instruction in the use of data entry, spread sheets, and application use and management.
 Each student is given access to online tools so that they can check e-mail, homework assignments, library accounts, and teacher and school web pages during their time at the MWA site.
 Each year, students’ skills are reinforced and refined in the various assignments provided by their teachers and tutors.

 Several themes exist across grade levels and subject matter that help create both a unique and engaging curriculum for our students.